unrealwork/atsd-use-cases/how-to/database/historize/README.md

 ### Preparing Queries for Historical Retention

-To differentiate collected metrics by name, we need to assign aliases to each column.
+To differentiate between collected metrics by name, we need to assign aliases to each column.

 For the summary statistics (without `GROUP BY` customer clause) we will adopt the `total_` prefix.